sfcal/samuel.computer/src/content/blog/gba-resume.md

 A more human approach is needed.<br><br/>

 One of the advantages of living in NYC is the ease of moving from the online to the real world.
 Weekly meetups offer deeper connection and instant feedback from similar professionals.
-(S/o rust meetup NYC)<br><br/>
+(S/o <a href="https://www.meetup.com/rust-nyc/" style="color: #3b82f6;">rust meetup NYC</a>)<br><br/>

 Still, I wanted to stand out while offering a tactile memento.
 And so, out of childhood love and fun, the Game Boy Advance Resume…<br><br/>

 <img src="/assets/blog/gba-resume/start.png" alt="Start screen" style="max-width: 50%; margin: 0 auto; display: block;" />

 This was always meant to be a smallscale, quick project.
-I'm not interested in pursuing game development or understanding the inner workings of a 20 y/o game console.
-Butano was perfect for this, it offers a high level C++ library with many examples to draw from.<br><br/>
+I'm not interested in pursuing game development or understanding the inner workings of a 20 y/o game console. <a href="https://github.com/GValiente/butano" style="color: #3b82f6;">Butano</a> was perfect for this, it offers a high level C++ library with many examples to draw from.<br><br/>

-During my preliminary research I came across a creator who put Tenet on 5 GBA cartridges using the project avi2gba.
+During my preliminary research I came across a creator who put <a href="https://www.youtube.com/watch?v=S4od1AdB8e4" style="color: #3b82f6;">Tenet</a> on 5 GBA cartridges using the project <a href="https://github.com/kran27/Meteo-AVI-to-GBA" style="color: #3b82f6;">avi2gba</a>.
 Unfortunately, this project appears to have been abandoned over a decade ago.
 However, I really wanted to incorporate a small video into the startup of my game.<br><br/>

 I reached out on the gbadev discord to see if anyone had done something similar.<br><br/>